TrentBrick/PyTorchDiscreteFlows/README.md

 Implements Bipartite and Autoregressive discrete normalizing flows.
 Also has an implementation of MADE and a simple MLP.

 ## TODOs - Pull requests very welcome!
+* Write testing script to ensure all of the models are indeed invertible.
 * Reproduce the remanining figures/results from the original paper starting with the Potts models.
 * Implement the Sinkhorn autoregressive flow: https://github.com/google/edward2/blob/master/edward2/tensorflow/layers/discrete_flows.py#L373
 * Add non block splitting for bipartite.